ptreedev/Hard_to_heat_homes_2.0/README.md

     - Username: your email you signed up with
     - Password: Your API key from EPC open data account
 - You should be able to find your EPC_ENCODED_API_TOKEN in your 'authorization'

+#### How to get your OS_API_KEY
+- you need to set up an account with OS datahub [sign up/in](https://osdatahub.os.uk/)
+- Use the data exploration licence Data Exploration Licence | OS Licensing [found at](https://www.ordnancesurvey.co.uk/licensing/data-exploration-licence)
+- create a new project on datahub with OS Places API and OS NGD Features API
+- copy the project key into .env

 # To run app